rundsk/dsk/docs/01_The Design Definitions Tree/02_Meta Data/Readme.md

 - `related`: An array of related aspect URLs within DSK.
 - `tags`: An array of tags to group related aspects together.
 - `version`: A freeform version string.
+- `custom`: A key under which arbitrary data can be put.
+If you find something in here should have official support, feel free to [open an issue](https://github.com/atelierdisko/dsk/issues/new).